2024 EFL Trophy final: Post-match

 The win confirmed a second title of the EFL Trophy for Peterborough after previously winning in 2014, maintaining the 100% win record at Wembley.
 The match was celebrated in front of 23,000 Peterborough supporters.

 Speaking after the match, Peterborough's manager Darren Ferguson said: "What a day.
 What a feeling...
 For this young squad to find a way after conceding that late equaliser was a credit to them.
 It was mayhem so I had to calm them down a bit and say: 'Just keep the ball, don't give it away.'
 And we managed to get a bit of luck.
 Whether it's a cross or a shot it doesn't matter – what a story for that kid."
 Wycombe's manager Matt Bloomfield added "I'm disappointed, but proud with the way the team played," ...
 "I'm proud of the spectacle we put on, and disappointed for the players and spectators because I felt we deserved something out of the game.
 But when a goal like that goes in against you, for it to be the winner, sometimes it's not meant to be."

 Wycombe finished their 2023–24 League One season in 10th position, whereas Peterborough finished their 2023–24 League One campaign in 4th position.
 Posh finished eight points below the automatic promotion places so would therefore compete in the EFL League One play-offs.
 In the play-offs, Peterborough were eliminated in the semi-finals, losing 2–1 on aggregate to Oxford United.

+Panorama of Peterborough United Fans at Wembley in 2024, having just won the EFL Trophy against Wycombe Wanderers.

+The following year, Peterborough would become the first team to retain the trophy, beating Birmingham City 2–0 in the final.